 Bloody Mary: everything from tradition $10 Bloodys to the most extravagant $48 Bloody topped with every garnish you can imagine, including a burger.
 Yes, a bloody mary topped with a burger.

 The Sobelman: American, swiss, and cheddar cheeses, with bacon, fried onions, and diced jalapeños.
 (I’m not a fan of spicy things, so I was scared by the jalapeños at first.
 Don’t be.
 The abundance of cheese helps to cool down any spiciness)

 Bombers is a classic beer and burger joint.
 Located on Water street in the heart of downtown Milwaukee, this place always attracts a crowd.
 The Bombers website describes their restaurant like this: “It’s Rube Goldberg meets Willy Wonka and the Chocolate factory.
 Except Rube is into P-nuts and Willy Wonka is into crazy Cheeseburgers.
 And both are very happy about it.”
-What I love most about Bombers is that their burgers are truly unique and out of the box, like the Turkey Burger that comes served on delicious cranberry focaccia bread, or the Barbie Burger that comes with a smear of peanut butter.
+What I love most about Bombers is that their burgers are truly unique and out of the box, like the Turkey Burger that comes served on delicious cranberry focaccia bread, or the Barrie Burger that comes with a smear of peanut butter.
 Yes, peanut butter on a burger.
 You have my word, it is divine.

 What to order: